emory-libraries/emory-libraries.github.io/PostingGuidelines.md

 * **DO** post summaries of other blog posts and how they apply to our work - make sure to link to to the source for these
 * **DO** post personal or project achievements if it relates to a particular project or initiative
 * **DO** post links to interesting technologies and articles and explain how we might use them.
 For these be sure to tag them with "InterestingTech" - Tags coming soon
-* **DO NOT** post internal documentation even if it does not contain sensitive information
+* **DO NOT** post internal documentation even if it does not contain sensitive information.
+Information such as this should be added in the project documentation.

 How To Post